dtao/safe_yaml/README.md

 - Booleans
 - Nils

-Additionally, deserialization of symbols can be enabled by calling `YAML.enable_symbol_parsing!`.
+Additionally, deserialization of symbols can be enabled by calling `YAML.enable_symbol_parsing!` (for example, in an initializer).

 Known Issues
 ------------

 Also note that some Ruby libraries, particularly those requiring inter-process communication, leverage YAML's object deserialization functionality and therefore may break or otherwise be impacted by SafeYAML.
 The following list includes known instances of SafeYAML's interaction with other Ruby gems:

-- **Guard**: Uses YAML as a serialization format for notifications.
+- [**Guard**](https://github.com/guard/guard): Uses YAML as a serialization format for notifications.
 The data serialized uses symbolic keys, so calling `YAML.enable_symbol_parsing!` is necessary to allow Guard to work.
-- **sidekiq**: Uses a YAML configiuration file with symbolic keys, so calling `YAML.enable_symbol_parsing!` should allow it to work.
+- [**sidekiq**](https://github.com/mperham/sidekiq): Uses a YAML configiuration file with symbolic keys, so calling `YAML.enable_symbol_parsing!` should allow it to work.

 The above list will grow over time, as more issues are discovered.